MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > - (HCI platform architecture) **Provide fault tolerance to the cluster and its infrastructure dependencies**.
 >
 >   - **Storage design choices**.
 For most deployments, the default option to "_automatically create workload and infrastructure volumes_" is sufficient.
-If you select the _Advanced option: "create required infrastructure volumes only"_, configure the appropriate _volume fault tolerance within Storage Spaces Direct_ based on your workload requirements.
+If you select the _advanced option: "create required infrastructure volumes only"_, configure the appropriate _volume fault tolerance within Storage Spaces Direct_ based on your workload requirements.
+These decisions influence the performance, capacity, and resiliency capabilities of the volumes.
->
->     These decisions influence the performance, capacity, and resiliency capabilities of the volumes.
 For example, a three-way mirror increases reliability and performance for clusters with three or more nodes.
 For more information, see [Fault tolerance for storage efficiency](/azure-stack/hci/concepts/fault-tolerance) and [Create Storage Spaces Direct virtual disks and volumes](/azure-stack/hci/concepts/plan-volumes).
 >
 >    - **Network architecture**.
 Use a _validated network topology_ to deploy Azure Stack HCI.
 Multi-node clusters, *with four or more physical nodes*, require the "*storage switched*" design.
 Clusters with two or three nodes can optionally use the "*storage switchless*" design.
 Regardless of the cluster size, we recommend that you use dual top of rack (ToR) switches for the management and compute intents (_north and south uplinks_) to provide increased fault tolerance.
 The dual ToR topology also provides resiliency during switch servicing (*firmware update*) operations.
 For more information, see [Validated network topologies](/azure-stack/hci/deploy/deployment-introduction#validated-network-topologies).
 >